 For most other animals, the caliber requirements range from .22 or smaller to .35 or larger.

 Texas is another state that does not have laws restricting the use of air rifles.
 However, similar to other states, caliber restrictions apply for air rifle hunting.
 For instance, for alligator hunting, you need at least a.30 caliber rifle.

 Also, Texas air gun laws provide that air gun hunting of coyotes can only be done on private lands.
-For most big game such as Elk, PCP rifles are accepted for hunting.
+For most big games such as Elk, PCP rifles are accepted for hunting.

 DC laws on air rifles mainly relate to the sale and use of air guns by minors aged below 18 years.
-Anyone aged 18 years and above may transport an air rifle within the state provided it is unloaded and well secured.
+However, anyone aged 18 years and above may transport an air rifle within the state provided it is unloaded and well secured.

-Air rifles can only be used on small game in DC, this includes gray and ground squirrel, coyote, beavers, and gophers.
+Air rifles can only be used on small games in DC; this includes gray and ground squirrel, coyote, beavers, and gophers.

 In the state of Washington, air guns are classified as firearms.
-As such being in open possession of one in a public place or institution of learning is illegal.
-Other than this restriction, however, air guns for hunting and other recreational purposes are allowed in the state.
+As such, being in open possession of one in a public place or institution of learning is illegal.
+However, other than this restriction, air guns for hunting and other recreational purposes are allowed in the state.

 Both small game and big game air rifle hunting are allowed in Utah.
 However, it is with some restrictions.
 Hunting of big games can only be done during the firearms season.
 And the only accepted air guns for this are PCP rifles.

 Air rifles in Virginia can be used to hunt the same animals hunted using conventional guns.
-For whitetail deer, only .35 caliber PCP rifles are accepted during the rifle season.
+However, for whitetail deer, only .35 caliber PCP rifles are accepted during the rifle season.

 West Virginia has no laws restricting the use of air rifles

-Wisconsin prohibits the use of air rifles in school premises.
+Wisconsin prohibits the use of air rifles on school premises.
 As for the animals you can hunt with air rifles, they are mostly small game.